 - Who can contribute to whom and how much?

-- Are paid leave, volunteer labour, convention fees, and sponsorship or advertising contributions?
+- Are paid leave, volunteer labour, convention fees, sponsorship or advertising, and coordinated activities contributions?

 - What are the rules for contribution receipts, anonymous contributions and ineligible contributions?

 A contribution is donated money (monetary contribution) or donated property or services (non-monetary contribution).